 The board of directors comprises ten members.
 The ten members are divided into three classes with two members in Class I and four members in each of Classes II and III.
 Each class is elected for a term of three years, so that the term of one class of directors expires at each annual meeting of stockholders.
 The term of the four Class III directors will expire at the 2018 annual meeting.
-The terms of the Class I directors expire at the annual meeting of stockholders to be held in 2019 and the terms of the Class II directors resolved to decrease its size from eleven to ten directors, effective upon Mr. Myers's retirement.
+The terms of the Class I directors expire at the annual meeting of stockholders to be held in 2019 and the terms of the Class III directors expire at the annual meeting of stockholders to be held in 2019 and the terms of the Class III directors expire at the annual meeting of stockholders to be held in 2020.
+In March 2018, Mr. Franklin Myers retired as a director, and our board of directors resolved to decrease its size from eleven to ten directors, effective upon Mr. Myers's retirement.
 Our board of directors believes that the current number of directors is appropriate for the Company's current revenue level and profitability.